-Collection Agency Merchant Accounts
+Get a Collection Agency Merchant Account with TailoredPay

-Companies Supported in the Collection Field
+Companies supported in the collection field

 Merchants inside the debt collection agency field go after commercial and personal debtors.
 Many agencies run as credit agents.
 Some purchase debt portfolios from creditors at reduced rates, which allows them to make a small profit on repaid debts.